udara88/modern-walk/README.md

 yarn install

-4. ## Run in development server
+## Run development server

-# using npm
+1. Using npm
    npm run dev

 # OR using yarn